GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 ```

 This will remove the GCP resources as well as the artifacts on your Cloud Shell instance.
 It may take a few minutes to complete.

+### Cleaning up gcloud configurations

+When you ran `bootstrap.sh`, a line was added to your Cloud Shell configuration.
+For users of the `bash` shell, a line was added to `.bashrc` to reference `$HOME/.gcloud` as the directory `glcoud` uses to keep configurations.
+For people who have customized their Cloud Shell environments to use other shells, the corresponding `rc` was similarly edited.

+In the `.gcloud` directory a configuration named `clouddeploy` was also created.
+This features allows `gcloud` configurations to [persist across Cloud Shell sessions and restarts](https://cloud.google.com/shell/docs/configuring-cloud-shell#gcloud_command-line_tool_preferences).

+If you want to remove this configuration, remove the line from your `rc` file and delete the `$HOME/.gcloud` directory.

 Click **Next** to complete this tutorial.